Gunman kills two outside French nightclub

-LILLE, France (Reuters) - A man who was turned away from a nightclub in the French city of Lille returned with a gun and opened fire indiscriminately outside the building on Sunday, killing two people and wounding six others, police said.
+PARIS (Reuters) - A man who was turned away from a nightclub in the French city of Lille returned with a gun and opened fire indiscriminately outside the building on Sunday, killing two people and wounding five, police said.

 The shooting will likely lead to renewed debate about France’s gun laws, which were brought into public focus by the killing of seven people in March by an Islamist gunman in Toulouse and a spate of gang murders.

-The Lille gunman killed a nightclub employee and a customer, both in their mid-20s, at about 3 a.m.
+The Lille gunman killed a nightclub employee and customer at about 3 a.m.
 (0100 GMT) before fleeing the scene, said Herve Malherbe, deputy police chief for the northern region.

 The March killings in the southwestern city of Toulouse and gang murders in the Mediterranean port city of Marseille drew attention to the easy availability of illegal weapons in France and their growing use in violent crimes.

-The government says there are at least 7.5 million guns in legal circulation which are owned by the state, amateur gun enthusiasts and hunters.
+The government says there are at least 7.5 million guns in legal circulation, owned by the state, amateur gun enthusiasts and hunters.

-“There are more and more of these heavy caliber guns around and they are getting easier to acquire,” said Benoit Lecomte, regional secretary general of the Alliance Police union.

-“It’s a real problem because while (these guns) can be used for hold-ups, we’re also increasingly seeing them being used to resolve issues that used to be solved through fist fights.
-It’s very worrying.”

 Nobody knows how many illegal guns are in circulation, though experts put the total number of both legal and illegal guns at between 10 and 20 million in a nation of 65 million people.